how-toFebruary 1, 2025by Carmanji· 5 min read

 • Property maintenance: Landscaping, brush removal, firewood transport, and general hauling around large properties.

-• Hunting and recreation: Kei trucks make excellent hunting vehicles: quiet, fuel-efficient, and capable of reaching remote locations.
+• Hunting and recreation: Kei trucks make excellent hunting vehicles: quiet, fuel efficient, and capable of reaching remote locations.
+Japan is even building factory kei campers on these platforms.

 • Snow plowing: With a small plow attachment, kei trucks handle residential driveways and sidewalks efficiently.